-There should be at least a little space around the dryer (or any other appliance) to eliminate the transfer of vibration from one to the other.
-With enough vibration, the appliances will make noise or touch each other causing paint damage and making even more noise.
+There should be at least a little space around the dryer (or any other appliance) to eliminate the transfer of vibration from one appliance to another.
+With enough vibration, the appliances will make noise or touch each other, causing paint damage and making even more noise.